edneide/house_rocket_insight_project/README.md

 **Translation for business**: The house's price did not increase a lot between 2014 and 2015.

 ## H5: Houses with 3 bathrooms have a 15% MoM (Month over Month) price growth.

 **Conclusion**: FALSE.
 The average MoM price growth was only 0.375%.

+**Translation for business**: Price of houses with 3 bathrooms do not change month over month.

 ## H6: Houses are renovated, on average, after 30 years from the built year.

-**Conclusion**: False.
+**Conclusion**: FALSE.
 Houses are renovated, in average, 56.3 years after they are built.

+**Translation for business**: Houses renovation takes more time than we expected, so depending on the year built, and of course, house condition, we do not need to worry a lot about renovation in short time.

 ## H7: The YoY (Year over Year) area growth is - 5%, i. e., the house's size become smaller over year.

 **Conclusion**: FALSE.
 There is an average increase of 7.23% in the area of the proporties over the years.

+**Translation for business**: We do not see a trend on size reduction for the houses' area over time.

 ## H8: Houses are 20% cheaper on the winter.
 **Conclusion**: FALSE.
 Although the prices have shown to be smaller in the winter, they are only 3.87% smaller, on average, not 20%.